Ellen J. Kennedy

+Kennedy has spoken at 980 events to more than 82,000 people (as of March 2026).
+She has held programs in California, Florida, Illinois, Indiana, Iowa, Maryland, Michigan, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New York, North Dakota, Ohio, Texas, Wyoming, Washington, Washington, D.C., and Wisconsin, and in Armenia, Bosnia, Canada, Cyprus, Malta, Norway, Portugal, and the United Kingdom.

-Kennedy has been the representative of World Without Genocide to the United Nations Department of Global Communications since December 10, 2021.
+Kennedy has been the representative of World Without Genocide to the United Nations Department of Global Communications.

 Education

 Kennedy graduated from Ishpeming High School in Ishpeming, Michigan.
 Kennedy earned a Bachelor of Arts in English and Psychology from the University of Michigan in 1969.
-She has a master's degree in Communications (1972) and English (1971) from Northern Michigan University, and a master's in Sociology from the University of Minnesota in 1986.
+She has a master's degree in Communications (1972) and English (1971) from Northern Michigan University, and a master's degree in Sociology from the University of Minnesota in 1986.
 She holds a doctorate in Marketing (1988) and a doctorate in Sociology (2001) from the University of Minnesota.

+Teaching

+Kennedy was a professor at St. Catherine University from 1979 to 1987 (tenured), the University of St. Thomas from 1987 to 2007 (tenured), Carleton College in 2007, the University of Minnesota – Twin Cities in 2009, and an adjunct professor at Mitchell Hamline School of Law from 2011 to present.

+She served as the Interim Director for the Center for Holocaust and Genocide Studies, University of Minnesota, from 2008 to 2010.

+Kennedy taught overseas in Australia, China, Costa Rica, England, India, Israel, Jamaica, Poland, Russia, Semester at Sea, Sweden, and Ukraine.

 Published articles

-Kennedy has published articles on human rights and genocide in academic and mass publications.
-She was a regular contributor for Minnesota Public Radio from 2010 to 2012.
+Kennedy has published articles on human rights, genocide, sociology, and marketing in academic and mass publications.